 Buffett has shared his wisdom and methods for over 30 years in his letters to shareholders of Berkshire Hathaway.

-There are two separate books, which have curated the letters:
+There are two separate books, that have curated the letters:

 - The Essays of Warren Buffett edited by Lawrence Cunningham – An edited version which groups similar topics from different years together.